methanoliver/awesome-renpy/README.md

 ## Tutorials

-RenPy's own documentation is somewhat scattered, at times incomplete, and often, insufficiently detailed.
+[RenPy's own documentation](https://www.renpy.org/doc/html/index.html) is somewhat scattered, at times incomplete, and often, insufficiently detailed.

+That is, of course, no excuse not to read it, but if that was not helpful:

 + [Lezcave](https://www.lezcave.com/renpy-tutorials/) - A set of basic tutorials
 + [Feniks Development](https://feniksdev.com/navigation/) - In-depth explanations of basic programming notions as they relate to RenPy.